-Father James Arcadi serves as the Presiding Priest at All Souls.
-His “day job” is teaching theology at Trinity Evangelical Divinity School, and he tries to do some writing at the intersection of theology, biblical studies, and philosophy.
-James and his wife, Alli, have three kids (Dominic, Clare, and Simeon) and a dog (Bean).
+Father James Arcadi has served at churches and taught theology at seminaries.
+James also writes at the intersection of theology, biblical studies, and philosophy.
+He and his wife, Alli, have three kids (Dominic, Clare, and Simeon) and a dog (Bean).
 As a native Californian who spent a decade in Boston, he is still getting used to the lack of salt in that big body of water to the east of Wheaton.

-Deacon Rob Lewis and his wife, Tammy, moved to Wheaton from Connecticut in 2010, and began attending All Souls in 2011.
-They were happy to be able to gradually assimilate until they became part of the fabric of the All Souls community, which Rob now serves as a deacon.
-Rob is a Nashotah House grad and has worked in many fields, including pastoring, marketing and writing.
+Father Rob Lewis and his wife, Tammy, moved to Wheaton from Connecticut in 2010, and began attending All Souls in 2011.
+They were happy to be able to gradually assimilate until they became part of the fabric of the All Souls community, which Rob now serves as a priest.
+Rob is a Nashotah House grad and has worked in many fields, including pastoring, marketing, and writing.
 Tammy recently celebrated her 30th work anniversary with Waste Management.
 Both Rob and Tammy enjoy celebrating life with friends around the dinner table.